marekhoffreiter/marekhoffreiter.github.io/about.md

 # About me

-I started my Atlassian journey as a support/tester at one of the biggest Atlassian platinum partners in Czech Republic, Morosystems s.r.o.
-After only a few months I already managed to pass several certification exams and started profiling towards the administration role.
-After comming back to Slovakia for family reasons, I was given an oppourtunity to work remotely for a former gold Atlassian partner, Servodata a.s., where my groovy skills started to flourish.
-My focus was set on upgrading, installing, sizing of Atlassian applications, aswell as dynamic forms, workflow automations and other forms of custom solutions.
-My latest and still ongoing client is the biggest Atlassian platinum partner in Czech Republic, Ixperta s.r.o.
-My role in the company is similiar, only with more seniority.
-Occassionaly I provide consultation services to Tipsport CZ, the biggest betting company in Czech Republic.
+I began my Atlassian journey as a support/tester at one of the largest Atlassian Platinum Partners in the Czech Republic, Morosystems s.r.o.
+Within just a few months, I passed several certification exams and started specializing in administration.
+After returning to Slovakia for family reasons, I was given the opportunity to work remotely for a former Gold Atlassian Partner, Servodata a.s., where my Groovy skills began to flourish.
+My focus was on upgrading, installing, and sizing Atlassian applications, as well as developing dynamic forms, workflow automations, and other custom solutions.
+My latest and ongoing client is the largest Atlassian Platinum Partner in the Czech Republic, Ixperta s.r.o., where I continue in a similar role, now with more seniority.
+Additionally, I occasionally provide consultation services to Tipsport CZ, the largest betting company in the Czech Republic.

 # Certifications and credentials